 In the bowl of a stand mixer fitted with the whisk attachment, or using an electric hand mixer, whisk together the granulated sugar, brown sugar, vanilla extract, salt, and eggs for exactly 10 minutes on medium-high.

-150 g granulated sugar, 110 g dark brown sugar, 2 tsp vanilla extract, 1 tsp coarse sea salt, 3 large eggs
+150 g granulated sugar, 110 g dark brown sugar, 2 teaspoon vanilla extract, 1 teaspoon coarse sea salt, 3 large eggs

 With the mixer on, pour in the slightly cooled chocolate mixture and mix until smooth.

 Sift in the flour and remaining cocoa powder and use a rubber spatula to gently fold until just combined.

 45 g cocoa powder, 60 g all-purpose flour

 Pour the batter into the prepared baking pan and smooth the top with a spatula.
 Bake for 20 minutes and then remove the pan from the oven and slam them on a flat surface 2-3 times (this deflates them slightly, giving them a more even texture and encourages that beautiful crackly top).
 Return to the oven and bake until a wooden skewer inserted into the center of the brownies comes out fudgy but the edges look cooked through, about 10 additional minutes.* The center of the brownies will seem underbaked, but the brownies will continue to set as they cool.

 Allow brownies to cool completely in the pan.

 Use the parchment paper to lift the cooled brownies out of the pan.
 Cut into 16 bars and serve.
 Enjoy!

 *It’s better to pull the brownies out of the oven early than leave them in too long—if you overbake the brownies, they’ll be dry & tough.